Kinsa/ParkingAttendantBackend/readme.md

 ### 13. Regex matching (`10d5de0f`, ``)
 - To get around the issue of too many responses with the Levenshtein method, replaced it with an exact match with pattern recognition and then Levenshtein for any entries less than 9 digits using where clause; remove distance in response
-- Remove wildcard support and related tests - I had this backwards to the scenario - unless we are using OCR for issuing tickets as well in which case it is still valid
+- Remove wildcard support and related tests—I had this backwards to the scenario - unless we are using OCR for issuing tickets as well in which case it is still valid
 - My initial strategy for regex was to use REPLACE to chain multiple REGEX matches, referencing https://www.devart.com/dbforge/mysql/studio/mysql-replace.html#:~:text=The%20REPLACE()%20function%20in,records%20with%20just%20one%20command, https://www.datacamp.com/doc/mysql/mysql-regexp, and https://stackoverflow.com/questions/5460364/mysql-multiple-replace-query
-- AI assistance: Asked "I have a database of vehicle registration marks captured by camera and processed by software so the value is stored.
+- AI assistance: Asked, "I have a database of vehicle registration marks captured by camera and processed by software so the value is stored.
 Sometimes the software mistakes an O for a 0 or Q or any combination there of or an 8 for a B or an I and a 1.
 The data is stored in MySQL and I am querying it with PHP.
 How can I most efficiently write a query that replaces the confusing characters with a regex that allows for the other possibilities."
 That got me to the code at `10d5de0f` which used PHP str_replace to build things out.
 Easy enough but the regex didn't work, it was modifying as it went so the loop was trying to change replacements already made.
 - AI assistance: How to get around the nested replacement issue?
 Two passes: one to replace the exact char with a really specific placeholder that won't exist in the code, then replace that with the regex pattern.
 At the same time it spotted some other issues in the code - case, the way spaces were being handled in the regex, and passing query_from and query_to along when we weren't using them
-- AI assistance: With that change I had 3 failing tests - two of those had to do with wildcard support and one with a character change of 4 to A. When adding 4/A to the pattern resulted in all the tests failing, I had to dig in again.
-AI suggested I was getting too many matches - the opposite of what I was seeing - but also suggested that I was making up confusions - OCR doesn't often confuse A and 4. https://communityhistoryarchives.com/100-common-ocr-letter-misinterpretations/ disagrees but there's no date on that or reference to the specific processing being used, and to really know we'd have to test our own OCR reader.
+- AI assistance: With that change I had 3 failing tests—two of those had to do with wildcard support and one with a character change of 4 to A. When adding 4/A to the pattern resulted in all the tests failing, I had to dig in again.
+AI suggested I was getting too many matches - the opposite of what I was seeing - but also suggested that I was making up confusions—OCR doesn't often confuse A and 4. https://communityhistoryarchives.com/100-common-ocr-letter-misinterpretations/ disagrees but there's no date on that or reference to the specific processing being used, and to really know we'd have to test our own OCR reader.
 AI also broke down the number of Levenshtein steps from 4 to A as just 1 so we could tune when we want to use Levenshtein to address the problem if we wanted.
 - I'm actually getting more results now with the regex pattern substitution.

 ### 14. Address too many results
 - If there is an exact match and the session is partial, return immediately instead of returning the full result set
-- This creates its own issue though as seen in `testSameCarTwiceWithinWindow()` where you can cheat the session by leaving and coming back before the session is over
+- Simplify the query—remove datetime and leave query_from and query_to
+- Revised the results to order by Levenshtein distance
+- AI assistance: I did this yesterday but didn't get the sequence right.
+After digging around in Git logs I got close but not quite.
+I provided the SQL query to AI and asked it to correct the query.

 ### Outstanding Items
-- [ ] Now not handling `testSameCarTwiceWithinWindow()` - need to collect open sessions, find the earliest one, and determine partial or full based on that
 - [ ] Timezone handling for datetime parameters in query (everything currently works so long as all the dates use the same timezone as the system timezone - but that means converting the datetime before submitting it)